RosalindHook/group-7-cfg/group-7-api/README2.md

 Question 2 - Design and implement a simple API as done in class.

-Group 7's planned scenario is managing a book shop.
+Group 7's planned scenario is managing a bookshop.

 Other requirements for this assignment are: